nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 - React utilizes a syntax called JSX to simplify writing HTML and javascript.
 Any js expression is allowed in JSX.
 - React is basically a layer between the DOM and the developer, where JSX syntax is transformed into DOM CreateElement and other statements.
 - Use arrow-function syntax when passing functions or event handlers as props.
 This avoids having the function fire when the page renders.
+- Components remember their state when it is defined in its Constructor.
+Call 'super' when defining the constructor of a subclass.

+Arrow Function used for an onClick event: `onClick={() => this.setState({value: 'X'})}`

 ## Monday 19-Sept-2022